notpresident35/awesome-learn-gamedev/README.md

 [GameDev Jobs (2022)](https://docs.google.com/document/d/1H34_z043mJrLahXw7fCgwf5w4ZWyrB2GBE9XAXufjmQ/edit) - A megalist of studio career pages and job posting sites.

+🟪 [Questions to ask game studios you're interviewing with](https://lindenreidblog.com/2020/05/21/questions-to-ask-game-studios-youre-interviewing-with/) - A list of questions for you to ask a potential employer in an interview.

-🟪 [The Reverse Interview](https://github.com/viraptor/reverse-interview) - Questions for you to ask a potential employer (aimed at tech, but most questions apply to any discipline).
+[The Reverse Interview](https://github.com/viraptor/reverse-interview) - Another list for you to ask a potential employer (created for non-games tech, but most questions apply to games, and some apply to all disciplines).

 🟪 [Guide to Game Art Applications](https://www.artstation.com/blogs/kierangoodson/mY0N/guide-to-game-art-applications-portfolios-and-job-postings) - A guide to game art portfolios and job hunting.